Finland

 Of about 5,046,000 people in Finland (1995 estimate), Finns constitute more than 93 percent and persons of Swedish descent about 6 percent.
 About 2500 Saami live in the far north; other minority groups make up less than 1 percent of the population.
 More than half the people are urban dwellers, and more than two-thirds reside in the southern third of Finland.
 Helsinki is the intellectual, manufacturing, and trade center.
 Tampere and Turku are other industrial centers.

-Finnish (a Finno-Ugric
+Finnish (a Finno-Ugric language)

 and Swedish are the official languages of Finland.
-The Saami speak Saami,
+The Saami speak

-free and compulsory from age 7 through 16.
-The University of Helsinki is
+guaranteed.
+Schooling is free and compulsory from age 7 through 16.

-the largest of 13 universities; the country also has several colleges and
+country also has several colleges and teacher-training schools.

-teacher-training schools.
 Virtually no illiteracy exists.

 Economy